prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Template/Index.rst

          PROZESSDELETE

    c
-         button to handle the collection (delete)
+         Button to handle the collection (delete)

 .. container:: table-row